The Oregon Seal Oregon Department of Fish and Wildlife

 In early January 2025, we held our community engagement kickoff meeting and outlined the two primary audiences for the SWAP revision; members of Federal, State, and local agencies, or tribes, or organizations that are working in conservation, are technical partners and the general, public partners, who don’t do this as their job every day but are still looking for information or want to connect to conservation opportunities in their area.

 In February 2025, we began a series of technical review workgroup sessions.
-Topic-specific meetings will be held from February – May and will focus on discussing and reviewing specific sections of the SWAP.
+Topic-specific meetings were held from February to May and focused on discussing and reviewing specific sections of the SWAP.
+A total of 17 public meetings were held in early 2025 to provide opportunity for engagement to the public and partners.
+Comments and feedback from the technical review process were incorporated as feasible.

 ignore